IDMNYU/IdeationPrototypingSpring2022_Bennett/Future.md

 * Mood Board
 * Mind Maps
 * Evidence of Research (ie, text and words along with links to moodboards and mindmaps)
+    - Find 4-5 resources and annotate (ie write a short blurb) what the resource is about and why it is of importance.

 All posted to your Process Site under the "Future Project Tab"